imtaotao/matrix/README.md

 ```

 ### Notes
-  Since each matrix transformation is performed on the previous basis, So you need to call the `to` method to render the data to the view.
+  1. Since each matrix transformation is performed on the previous basis, So you need to call the `to` method to render the data to the view.
 But it's best to render after the final calculation of the data is complete, which can reduce the operation on dom.

+  2. `Matrix` will cache the value of each conversion, which will reduce the value of the matrix in the dom, but sometimes the matrix of dom will change for other reasons.
+At this point, we can call the `updat`e method to update the cache value in `Matrix`.

 [npm-url]: https://www.npmjs.com/package/@rustle/matrix
 [npm-image]: https://img.shields.io/npm/v/@rustle/matrix.svg?style=flat-square